RutgersComLab/nyt-topic-modeling/README.md

     ('trigramCount', trigramCount)
 ]
 ```
 Finally, we save the generated JSONs as JSONL files, and do some validation to make sure we have not lost any articles between the cleaned and transformed layers.
+The code for this layer is available [here](code/automation/Data%20Cleaning%20and%20Transformation.ipynb).

 ![JSONL files](screenshots/jsonl.png?raw=true "JSONL files")